 So, you are required to do an English language test for your visa or study application?
-You’ll have to decide on IELTS Academic or General Training.
-Which test you need depends on what you want to do.
-You can do the General Training test for migration purposes.
-Most universities in Australia will ask you for the Academic IELTS test.
+That means you have a choice between IELTS Academic or General Training.
+But, which test you need depends on what you want to do.
+Usually, you can do the General Training test for migration purposes.
+Alternatively, most universities in Australia will ask you for the Academic IELTS test.
 The organisation where you plan to work or study sets the requirements.
 So, before you register for your test, it’s good to check which one is right for you.

 Why IELTS Academic?

 IELTS developed the Academic test if you wish to study at university or college as an undergraduate or postgraduate student.
 Or, if you want to join or gain entry into a professional institution.

 - I'm going to...
 Study at a university or college at undergraduate or postgraduate level

 I’m going to… Study at a university or college at undergraduate or postgraduate level

 IELTS Academic is for people planning to study in higher education.
 Or, for example, if you seek professional registration.
 This test assesses if you’re ready to begin studying or training where English is the language used.

 - I'm going to... get registered with a professional organisation or join an association

 I’m going to… get registered with a professional organisation or join an association

 Are you’re planning to move to an English speaking country?
 And, you’re seeking professional registration?
 So, as a result, it’s likely that the organisation you apply to asks for evidence of your English language ability.
 Many professional associations accept IELTS results when they have minimum language requirements.
 Most of these associations request an IELTS Academic result.
 But, it is a good idea to contact the organisation to confirm.